Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-06/README.md

 The original game was made with Object literals.
 You can improve on this by using Class Objects.
 Defining a Class makes the code easier to read and provides more intent on what we are trying to express with code.
 Using Classes also gives us a better syntax for expressing our code.

+## Objectives

+- Build and define classes from code written as object literals
+	- Idenitfy and define Properties
+	- Identify and define Methods
+- Create class structures with:
+	- constructor
+	- methods
+	- properties
+- Use `this` and identify it's context

 ## Update to Class Objects

 Read up on JavaScript Classes [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)